rajawatneeshu/awesome-mentalhealth/README.md

 - [Students Against Depression](https://studentsagainstdepression.org/) - Blogs, tips and information for and by students.
 - [The Mighty](https://themighty.com) - Stories, articles and news about different mental health topics.
 - [mentalhealth.day](https://mentalhealth.day) - Share this site as your status, out of office email, or on social media when you take a self-care day to normalize and destigmatize mental health.
-- [Psywell Path Blogs](https://blog.psywellpath.com/) - Post, Blog, Articles and news related to mental health.
+- [Psychological Well Being Path](https://psywellpath.com/) - Explore psychological assessment tools, concepts, news, articles in one place—clear, concise, and insightful.